Skip to content

 Example Use Case: Staging changes as part of a Git workflow automation.

-Checks out a specified branch or ref in a Git repository.
+Checks out a branch or ref.

 Configuration: